Kelly Maxwell (softball): College career

 During the 2023 season, in her redshirt senior year, she appeared in 33 games with 24 starts, and posted a 16–7 record with a 1.91 ERA, 229 strikeouts, nine complete-games, four shutouts and a career-high five saves in 142 2/3 innings.
 She led the Big 12 and ranked second nationally with 11.2 strikeouts per seven innings.
 Her career total of 10.6 strikeouts per seven innings is an Oklahoma State record.
 Following the season she was named a first-team All-Big 12 selection.

 On July 7, 2023, Maxwell entered the NCAA transfer portal.
 On August 3, 2023, she announced she would transfer to Oklahoma for her final year of eligibility.

 During the 2024 season, in her graduate student year, she posted a 23–2 record with three saves and 164 strikeouts in 155 1/3 innings.
 She helped lead Oklahoma to the 2024 NCAA Division I softball tournament, where she went 5–0 during the tournament, with a 1.88 ERA and 45 strikeouts.
 During game one of championship series at the 2024 Women's College World Series, she pitched a one-hitter into the sixth inning before Texas scored two unearned runs on an error that was followed by two run-scoring singles.
 She finished the game with eight strikeouts, four walks and four hits on 119 pitches.
 During game two of the championship series she came on in relief and pitched 1 1/3 innings and earned the save, as Oklahoma won their fourth consecutive national championship.
 She was subsequently named Women's College World Series Most Outstanding Player.

+Professional career

+On December 1, 2025, Maxwell was drafted first overall by the Cascade in the AUSL allocation draft.

 International career

 Maxwell represented the United States at the 2024 Women's Softball World Cup and won a silver medal.
+She represented the United States at the 2025 World Games and won a gold medal.
+On August 3, 2026, she won a gold medal representing the United States at the USA Softball International Cup.